The Inventory Reckoning: When Misalignment Becomes Visible

 Inventory reveals the new map of advantage: velocity and relevance now matter more than volume shipped.

 Inventory does not just expose the limits of the old model.
 It forces the adoption of the new one.
 Execution is no longer a growth choice.
-It is the only sustainable path forward.
+It has become the necessary path forward.

 Scroll to Top